cirocco/Get-Data/README.md

     + it downloads the data from this site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
   + **Note:** it unzips the data into a new directory
     + it makes the new working directory the "current working directory"
-* it creates a codebook called CodeBook.md that explains the variables, data and transformations performed in order to clean the data into
+* This repository also contains a codebook called CodeBook.md that explains the variables, data and transformations performed in order to clean the data into
 * the dataset, entitled **happydata.txt**.
 This is a 180 x 68 tidy set of data.
 This file is located in the directory that is current after the script has been run.